Platform for Encrypted Computation

 Contribute encrypted.

-Each data owner encrypts locally on their own machine.
-Only ciphertext is uploaded — no account, no plaintext, ever.
+Each data owner runs one command against the signed invite link.
+Encryption happens locally, on their own machine; only ciphertext is uploaded — no account, no plaintext, ever.

 -